-Hearing Impairment High Needs Funding - Band 4 Description of need Bilateral moderate or severe permanent hearing loss.
-Will be aided or have a cochlear implant.
-ANSD functioning as a moderate to severe hearing loss.
-Will require a radio aid Likely to have significant difficulty accessing spoken language and the curriculum Likely to have significant difficulty with listening, attention, concentration and classroom participation Assessment & Planning Children should have an individual education plan (see recommended 'My SEN Support Plan'), which identifies HI as a primary need.
+Hearing Impairment Ordinarily Available - Band 3 Description of need Persistent conductive or permanent bilateral, moderate hearing loss and/or ANSD functioning as a moderate hearing loss.
+Will have hearing aids and will possibly require a radio aid Likely to have moderate difficulty accessing spoken language and likely to present with a language delay Likely to have moderate difficulty with listening, attention, concentration and class participation Assessment & Planning Children should have an individual education plan (see recommended 'My SEN Support Plan'), which identifies HI as a primary need.
 This should be reviewed at least termly.
-At this stage some children are also likely to have an EHCP.
-This should be reviewed at least annually.
-If they do not have an EHCP then an application may need to be considered in discussion with the young person and their parents/carers.
 Children and their parents/carers should be involved in agreeing SMART targets (see 'My SMART targets' guidance) and should know how progress will be measured.
 Targets should be focussed predominantly on HI/language skills.
 Provision should be directly related to targets and area of need.
-Ongoing, specialist assessment of hearing impairment, assessment and guidance provided by QToD SENCos should be providing advice and guidance to the class/subject teacher/s.
-For children with an EHCP the SENCo will be directly involved to oversee and monitor progress in liaison with relevant specialist support services including Specialist Inclusion Team - HI, Walsall Speech and Language Therapy Service, Walsall Educational Psychology Service.
-Support and guidance may also be provided by Walsall special schools and ARPs.
-Specialist advice from Deaf CAMHS may be needed.
+There should be ongoing assessment of hearing impairment carried out by a QToD.
+SENCos should be providing advice and guidance to the class/subject teacher/s.
+Recommended Provision & See Bands 1-2 Targeted support provided by QTOD or Specialist HI LSP for language and communication skills

-Recommended Provision & Interventions See Bands 1-3.
-Specialist equipment costs up to £2,500 may be funded by notional SEN budget if not already used (this would not be an annual cost).
-Support and advice by the QToD at least half-termly.
+Interventions Specialist equipment costs up to £2,500 to be usually funded by notional SEN budget (this would not be an annual cost).
+Support and advice by the QToD at least termly.
 Adult support & ratios Supported within the mainstream class group with the usual adult: child ratios.
-Children should be receiving a significant amount of additional targeted small group or individual support likely to be for language and literacy skills and additional targeted support in core subjects and during non-structured times, up to 75% of the school day.
-Staff providing support should receive ongoing training and mentoring provided by QToD on issues surrounding HI.
-Academic progress Children are likely to be having significant difficulties in achieving their potential and are likely to be achieving significantly below age related expectations.
-There are likely to be particular delays in language and literacy based subjects.
+Children are likely to be receiving regular additional targeted small group or individualised support (up to 50% of timetable) likely to be for language and communication skills, pre and post teaching, support in core subjects and during non-structured times.
+Staff providing support should receive training on issues surrounding HI and the use of specialist equipment by QToD.
+Academic progress Children are likely to be having difficulties in achieving their potential and may be achieving below age related expectations.
+There are likely to be particular delays in literacy and language based subjects.